A New Wave Of Socially Conscious Tampon Companies Focuses On Organics And Giving Back | Fast Company

 To offer an alternative, a new group of new tampon companies–Cora, along with competitors Lola, Veeda, and Conscious Period–are offering something cleaner and more organic, part of an emerging market for 100% cotton, all-natural and organic tampons and sanitary products.
 All are founded on the principle that women should know exactly what materials they are putting into one of the most sensitive parts of their bodies each month.

 While some major tampon manufacturers list ingredients, FDA regulations don’t require it.
-“When we found out that feminine care brands aren’t required to disclose exactly what’s in their products, it made us wonder: what’s in our tampons?” says Alex Friedman, cofounder of LOLA, whose tampons are 100% organic cotton and come with BPA-free applicators.
+“When we found out that feminine care brands aren’t required to disclose exactly what’s in their products, it made us wonder: What’s in our tampons?” says Alex Friedman, cofounder of Lola, whose tampons are 100% organic cotton and come with BPA-free applicators.

-To date, there has been only a small amount investigation and research done on the potentially harmful effects of tampons ingredients.
+To date, there has been only a small amount of investigation and research done on the potentially harmful effects of tampons ingredients.
 The National Institutes of Health (NIH) only started vaginal research in 1992.
 “The scientific community hasn’t conducted independent long-term research to confirm for female consumers that it’s okay to put synthetic fibers inside your body for your entire reproductive life,” says Friedman.
 “But in the absence of robust regulation and information, we’d rather choose something natural made of one simple ingredient.”

 One of the few studies, from Environmental Health Perspectives, found that while synthetic fibers are more absorbent than 100% cotton, they can also, for that reason, be more likely to cause toxin production from menstrual bacteria, and potentially cause toxic shock syndrome.
 “Not only does organic cotton minimize the chemicals entering the body, but it is also a less damaging, and more sustainable choice for the environment,” says Conscious Period’s cofounder Margo Lang.